-- Have an agenda and any files needed on hand. - Identify yourself and state the reason for your call. - Speak clearly and concisely. - Determine whether there is a need for action by either party. - Summarize the next steps. - Or if leaving a vmail be prepared to leave a clear, concise message, - Thank the receiver of the call for their time.
+- Have an agenda and any files needed on hand. - Identify yourself and state the reason for your call. - Speak clearly and concisely. - Determine whether there is a need for action by either party. - Summarize the next steps. - If leaving an email, be prepared to leave a clear, concise message. - Thank the receiver of the call for their time.